mochi-hpc/mochi-doc/docs/source/yokan.rst

 Yokan has been designed to offer as much flexibility as possible.
 Many of its internal components can be configured, from the storage backends to how buffers are allocated and cached.
-It is also easy to extend with new backends, should the user need specific capabilities, or for research purpose.
+It is also easy to extend with new backends, should the user need specific capabilities, or for research purposes.

 This section will walk you through a series of tutorials on how to use Yokan.